RedIsGaming/device/src/diagrams/ClassDiagram.md

     Device <|-- Computer : inheritant from
     Device <|-- SmartDevice : inheritant from
     Console <..
 ColorType : depend on
-    Computer <..
+    %%Computer <..
 ColorType : depend on
-    SmartDevice <..
+    %%SmartDevice <..
 ColorType : depend on
     ColorType --o Color : aggregation
     Increase <|-- Publisher : inheritant from
     Decrease <|-- Publisher : inheritant from